Trade Republic Fees Explained

 €1 order fee, free Sparplan, and what’s hidden

 The €1 flat fee is real — and for large orders or monthly savings plans it makes Trade Republic one of the cheapest brokers in Europe.
-But the full cost picture includes LS Exchange spreads, embedded FX costs, and no limit orders.
+But the full cost picture includes LS Exchange spreads, embedded FX costs, exit fees, and a changing regulatory backdrop.
 This page breaks it all down.

 Trade Republic fees explained hero banner summarizing the broker's fixed €1 trading cost for EU stocks and ETFs and for fractional trading, plus additional fees like crypto and withdrawals, illustrated with euro coins, a magnifying glass, and a fee checklist on a map background.